Room Escape Artist has a pair of original founders, but the team that makes all of this happen is much larger.

 James is a professional generalist and many-hats-wearer from the agency and events world.
 He’s produced commercials and radio ads, created narrative-driven puzzle hunts, performed sound engineering for immersive attractions, developed viral campaigns covered by international media, worked on numerous award-winning website projects, and co-organized the past ten annual Boston Midnight Marathons.
-Thanks to his lack of impulse control and fundamental misunderstanding of how sleep works, James also has an exciting play-at-home escape game in development.
-This premium game will be launching in early 2021.
+Thanks to his lack of impulse control and fundamental misunderstanding of how sleep works, James is also opening an immersive gaming venue in Boston called “The Immersive” in mid 2022.

 Joel a.k.a.
 Smileypeacefun is an escape room enthusiast, gamemaster, blogger, and room designer from Switzerland.
 He describes himself as queer, with crazy hair colors and creative ideas.
 Being a volunteer at a local organization, he played his first room in 2014 as a team activity, and he was hooked ever since.
 He even wrote his bachelor’s thesis about escape rooms.
 He was over the moon to meet David and Lisa in 2018.
 Fast forward to now: he is a hivemind reviewer who focuses heavily on puzzle design.